hetalporiya123/ParkRabbit/README.md

 This project demonstrates how backend services communicate **asynchronously** using a message broker to generate and manage notifications without direct frontend involvement.

+> 🚧 **Ongoing Project**
+> This repository is a fork of the original ParkRabbit project.
+> I am actively contributing to backend and infrastructure components.

+## My Contributions
+- Dockerized frontend, backend, PostgreSQL, and RabbitMQ services
+- Implemented reservation logic and scheduled reservation handling
+- Built RabbitMQ-based event publishing and consumption
+- Developed notification service logic

 ---

 ## 📌 Project Goal